Home

 Any discussion of "all-time best Auburn football coaches" would start with Shug Jordan.
 Jordan was the longest tenured instructor in Auburn history (25 years) and he also won more football games than any football coach in Auburn's history.
 Shug Jordan was one of the Best All-Time SEC Football Coaches.

-Some of Auburn's greatest football coaches have included John Heisman (1895-1899), Mike Donahue (1904-1906), Pat Dye (1981-1992), Terry Bowden (1993-1998), and now Tommy Tuberville (1999 – present).
+Some of Auburn's greatest football coaches have included John Heisman (1895-1899), Mike Donahue (1904-1906), Pat Dye (1981-1992), Terry Bowden (1993-1998), Tommy Tuberville (1999 - 2008) and of course Gene Chizik (2009 - ?).
 Heisman, Donahue, and Dye have joined Jordan in the College Football Hall of Fame.

 Auburn University has also produced many great football players.
 Of course, Bo Jackson (1982-1985) won the 51st Heisman Trophy and is acknowledged as one of the Best All-Time SEC Football Players.
 After his career as a Tiger, Bo was the 1st overall pick in the NFL draft.